zammad/zammad-documentation/appendix/single-sign-on.rst

 Prerequisites
 =============

-First of all we'll need an service account in your active directory.
+First of all we'll need a service account in your Active Directory.
 This user does not need any specific or administrative rights - a normal user will do!

 Open the accounts properties, change to the "Account" tab and enable the account option